kemigabocatherine/budget-app/README.md

 ## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!
+Feel free to leave any contributions, issues, and feature requests.
+They are highly appreciated!

 Feel free to check the [issues page](https://github.com/kemigabocatherine/budget-app/issues).

 ## Show your support

-Give a ⭐️ if you like this project!
+Give a 👍 or 🌟 if you like this project!

 ## Acknowledgments